twilio/twilio-live-interactive-audio/README.md

 If you make any changes to the application, then you can run `npm run deploy` again and subsequent deploys will override your existing app.

+If you encounter any deploy errors, try to run `npm run remove` and then `npm run deploy` again.

 ### Run the iOS app

 #### Configure Backend URL